garywei944/acad.garywei.dev/content/publication/noteaid/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "2024 Annual Conference of the North American Chapter of the Association for Computational Linguistics"
+publication: "Under Review"
-publication_short: "NAACL 2024"
+publication_short:

 abstract: |2-
-  The growing patient access to Electronic Health Records (EHRs) necessitates tools that aid in demystifying medical jargon.
-  This paper extends the work on NoteAid, an NLP system designed to improve patient understanding of EHR notes by linking clinical terms to lay language.
-  We address the critical gap left by the previous systems, which lack comprehensiveness in their lay definitions for medical jargon.
-  Our study introduces the README dataset, an expert-annotated collection of medical terms paired with lay definitions tailored for a 4th-7th grade reading level.
-  We detail the development of a novel data-centric pipeline that leverages a Human-AI-in-the-loop paradigm to refine the README dataset, which involved rounds of AI-assisted data cleaning, augmentation, and validation to ensure high quality.

-  By comparing different versions of the README dataset, we show that AI-examined high-quality subsets lead to superior performance in NLP models.
-  Additionally, we explore AI-synthetic data augmentation strategies and their efficacy when expert-annotated data is limited.
-  Our findings have significant implications for the future of patient-centric EHR interfaces, demonstrating that a focus on data quality substantially enhances the utility of NLP tools in real-world healthcare communication.
+  The advancement in healthcare has shifted focus toward patient-centric approaches, particularly in self-care and patient education, facilitated by access to Electronic Health Records (EHR).
+However, medical jargon in EHRs poses significant challenges in patient comprehension.
+To address this, we introduce a new task of automatically generating lay definitions, aiming to simplify complex medical terms into patient-friendly lay language.
+We first created the README dataset, an extensive collection of over 20,000 unique medical terms and 300,000 mentions, each offering context-aware lay definitions manually annotated by domain experts.
+We have also engineered a data-centric Human-AI pipeline that synergizes data filtering, augmentation, and selection to improve data quality.
+We then used README as the training data for models and leveraged a Retrieval-Augmented Generation (RAG) method to reduce hallucinations and improve the quality of model outputs.
+Our extensive automatic and human evaluations demonstrate that open-source mobile-friendly models, when fine-tuned with high-quality data, are capable of matching or even surpassing the performance of state-of-the-art closed-source large language models like ChatGPT.
+This research represents a significant stride in closing the knowledge gap in patient education and advancing patient-centric healthcare solutions.

 # Summary.
 An optional shortened abstract.
 summary: